-Technical elective course: Students must take three technical elective (TE) courses chosen from a Preapproved Technical Electives list.
-These courses are typically upper division courses in the Structural Engineering department or other engineering departments.
-Students may also petition to have classes not on this preapproved list count towards their technical electives on a case by case basis.
-All technical electives must be upper division courses (courses numbered 100 or higher).
+Technical elective course: Students must take three technical electives (TE) courses chosen from a Preapproved Technical Electives list.
+These courses are typically upper-division courses in the Structural Engineering department or other engineering departments.
+Students may also petition to have classes not on this preapproved list count towards their technical electives on a case-by-case basis.
+All technical electives must be upper-division courses (courses numbered 100 or higher).

-Capstone Classes: Most students take either Design of Civil Structures I & II (SE 140A/B) or Aerospace Structural Design I & II (SE 143A/B) depending on their chosen focus sequence with the exception of students completing the Structural Health Monitoring/Non-Destructive Evaluation (SHM/NDE) focus sequence.
+Capstone Classes: Most students take either Design of Civil Structures I & II (SE 140A/B) or Aerospace Structural Design I & II (SE 143A/B) depending on their chosen focus sequence except students completing the Structural Health Monitoring/Non-Destructive Evaluation (SHM/NDE) focus sequence.

 Program Alterations/Exceptions to Requirements